MikailaAkeredolu/c16-midterm/README.md

 # Leverage the UML to answer the questions below
 > Assume getters, setters and toString where needed.
-See beloe for the requirements:
+See below for the requirements:

 - Your Bank must be able to add customers and keep a list of them
 - Every account created must have a unique accountNumber